Skip to main content

 TEACHING

 Together with Kyrill Kunakhovich and Nicole Shea, I co-edited a Special Issue of EuropeNow (issue 14, Feb.
-2018) on the topic of "Nationalism, Nativism, and the Revolt Against Globalization" The issue featured a Campus Spotlight on UVa and its response to the events of August 11-12, 2017.
+2018) on the topic of "Nationalism, Nativism, and the Revolt Against Globalization" The issue includes a Campus Spotlight on UVa and its response to the events of August 11-12, 2017.